• Home

 Author of over 40 published articles

 I have had over 40 magazine articles and book contributions published, concerning the practical details of off-grid home system design, operation and maintenance, energy management and efficiency, and solar water pumping.
 You can find them all over the internet.
-I have taught dozens of courses and workshops, and I am an “Ask The Experts” writer for Home Power Magazine.
+I have taught dozens of courses and workshops, and answered many “Ask The Experts” questions for Home Power Magazine.

 For a list of articles and more, press the blue button: